-Staff reps for 2023-24 are Mary Brinkman, Alana Baker, and Pascal Pimenta.
-Any concern about your contract or questions about union business, talk with your rep. Staff Committee meets on the Monday of the Staff Meeting week (2nd week of month usually).
+Staff reps for 2024-25 are Mary Brinkman, Alana Baker, and Brianne Melnyk.
+Any concern about your contract or questions about union business, talk with your rep. Staff Committee, chaired by Mike Cosford meets on the Monday of the Staff Meeting week (2nd week of month usually).
 We usually invite an administrator to attend every second meeting to allow for a balance between open communication amongst union members and collaboration with administration.
-Student behaviour/consequences and learning assistance were the main topics of 2022-23.
+Student behaviour/consequences and Advisor time were the main topics of 2023-24.
 We pride ourselves in being a positive, solution-focused group.